luoyuwen31/Data-Analysis-Covid-Mortality/README.md

 # Data Mining on Factors of Covid 19 Mortality
-In this project, we aim to select influencial factors of Covid 19 death.

 ## Dataset Description
 1. Data Source: The COVID Tracking Project (https://covidtracking.com/data)
 2. Data size: 2.7MB